corsi-it/react-native-music-control/README.md

 ```
 MusicControl.on(Command.play, () => {
-  // A valid funcion must be present
+  // A valid function must be present
   player.play()
 })
 ```